kovvadakaleb/Comp_Decomp/README.md

 # Comp_Decomp
-This was accessing data in the Files
+This project compresses and decompresses files